The Roman Agora in Athens: The Roman Agora is located on the northern side of the Acropolis and very close to the Monastiraki Metro Station.

 Although the Ancient Agora was a place of political gatherings for the Athenians, the Roman Agora was the area's open market.

-WALKING TOUR WITH ACROPOLIS AND CITY TOUR
+WALKING TOUR FEATURING THE ACROPOLIS AND CITY TOUR

 The Roman Agora consisted of a large, open-air courtyard surrounded by colonnades on all four sides.

-There are many ways to reach the Roman Agora, from any location in Athens.
+There are many ways to reach the Roman Agora from any location in Athens.

-On foot: As the Roman Agora is located in a central area of Athens, it can be easily reached on foot from Monastiraki metro station, in approximately 2 minutes.
+On foot: As the Roman Agora is located in a central area of Athens, it can be easily reached on foot from Monastiraki Metro Station, in approximately 2 minutes.